vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 **You Do:** Students skim over the plan and ask any questions that come up (3-5 mins)

 ### Professional Development Peer Groups & Coaches
 [Reference these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/guidelines_for_peer_groups.md) to get your group going on the right track.
+Depending on your group's timeline, your group's structure will vary from week to week, but the guidelines provide you with a breakdown of what you'll discuss with your coaches and peers each week.

-Students look over the guidelines and ask any questions that come up (3-5 mins)
+**You Do:** Students look over the guidelines and ask any questions that come up (5 mins)

 ## (Perceived) Barriers to your Job Search
 We can sometimes talk ourselves out of opportunities before we even give them a chance, and we create our own barriers to success.